 The DEA’s list of schedule 1 controlled substances explicitly includes marijuana and marijuana extract but does not include industrial hemp or CBD.
 The CSA explicitly exempts hemp byproducts derived from mature plants containing less than 0.3% THC.
 That said, things are changing on a daily basis so check your local jurisdictions for more information.
 Also, check out our Legal Page and Blog Page for updates as we receive them.

 The (Agricultural Act of 2014) also known as the 2014 Farm Bill distinctly defines marijuana as being different from industrial hemp and cites this distinction as evidence that CBD derived from industrial hemp is legal.
 The Farm Bill made it legal to grow, cultivate and market hemp and hemp products as part of a state-sanctioned industrial hemp research pilot program.

-The Hemp Farming Bill of 2018 was recently passed by Congress is being referred to as the Dream Bill by hemp advocates like ourselves.
+Congress passed the Hemp Farming Bill of 2018.
+It's currently being referred to as the Dream Bill by hemp advocates like ourselves.
 This bill fully legalized the entire cannabis sativa L plants (that contain under .3% THC) and not just parts of it like the stalks and seeds.
 The bill legalizes it at a federal level.
-The bill de-schedules all derivatives, extracts, cannabinoids, and seeds of hemp explicitly as long as those portions meet the THC level requirements.
+It also deschedules all derivatives, extracts, cannabinoids, and seeds of hemp explicitly as long as those portions meet the THC level requirements.

 General CBD Information